neoid-gem/neoid/README.md

 Then, edit `conf/neo4j-server.properties` and set the port (`org.neo4j.server.webserver.port`) from 7474 to 7574 and run the server with `bin/neo4j start`

-**You also want clean DB addon:**

-Download, install and configure [neo4j-clean-remote-db-addon](https://github.com/jexp/neo4j-clean-remote-db-addon).
-For the test database, leave the default `secret-key` key.

 ## Testing Your App with Neoid (RSpec)

 In `environments/test.rb`, add: